-There are many different methodologies for problem-solving.
-We prefer to keeping it simple and straight forward.
-Our 4-step approach would include;
+There are many different problem-solving techniques.
+We prefer to keep it simple and straightforward.

-Step 2: What are the gaps between where we are now versus where we want to be?
-Doing a gap analysis includes figuring out what the most important gaps are that must be resolved.
-This will require prioritizing out the most critical gaps.
 To effectively prioritize you’ll need some type of criteria (e.g., supports our strategic mandate, or will lead to greater cost cutting, etc.) to help the group collaboratively sort out ‘must haves’ from ‘nice to haves’.
 By analyzing the gaps, you can determine which aspects require immediate attention and which can be addressed later.

 By Michael Goldman